mit-pdos/go-nfsd/osdi21-artifact/README.md

 Compare `fig/bench.png` to Figure 16 in the paper.
 The absolute performance numbers were included manually in the graph; you can easily find the numbers by looking at `data/bench.data` and looking at the "linux" column.
-This benchmark seems to reproduce poorly in a VM, particularly the `app` workload.
+This benchmark seems to reproduce poorly in a VM, particularly the largefile workload.

 Compare `fig/scale.png` to Figure 17 in the paper.
 The scaling should be roughly the same, although if you don't have enough cores (or don't allocate them to the